Black-legged kittiwake: Similar species

-The red-legged kittiwake is the only other species in the Rissa genus and can be differentiated from its counterpart by its red legs, as the name suggests.
+The red-legged kittiwake is the only other species in the genus Rissa and can be differentiated from its counterpart by its red legs, as the name suggests.
 The head of the red-legged kittiwake is slightly smaller and bears a shorter bill.
 The chicks of the Pacific black-legged kittiwake and red-legged kittiwake cannot be distinguished during their youngest downy phase.

-The juvenile black-legged kittiwake can be confused with the Bonaparte's gull juveniles although the kittiwakes' plumage has more black on the primaries and a different pattern going across the coverts.
+Juvenile black-legged kittiwakes can be confused with juvenile little gull and both juvenile and adult Sabine's gull, although the kittiwakes' plumage has broader black 'W' on the wing, the primaries and a different pattern going across the coverts.